FelipeJAguiar/clusters/README.md

 #### This project was based on e-commerce dataset and made by Felipe Aguiar.
 All context about company are fictitious.

 # Business Problem
 The Veigh Company is an e-commerce that sells products from different brands.
 The company has been in business for 2 years and registred a relevant growth.
-Looking for opportunities gaps, in a dailly meeting, the marketing team realized the importance of understanding the Veigh's costumers that are more representative to company.
+Looking for opportunities gaps, in a dailly meeting, the marketing team realized the importance of understanding the Veigh's customers that are more representative to company.
 They want to agroup their customers to create a fidelity program, customizing business actions to each group.
 So Marketing Team asked Data Team for help to complete this task and:

 👉 Provide a customer segmentation to build a fidelity program.